mjkstra/Learn_Markdown/README.md

 # Learn Markdown

-Hi in this repository, I will teach you the markdown sintax !
+Hi in this repository, I will teach you the markdown syntax !

 To begin, open the file `learn_markdown.md` on github or on your favourite markdown renderer.